-Melia Cohiba is a 5-star hotel located at Vedado neighborhood.
+Melia Cohiba is a 5-star hotel located in the Vedado neighborhood.
 It’s a central business district and a great choice for travelers interested in tourist attractions and dining.
-The hotel offers beautiful ocean views from the certain rooms, the pool and evening entertainment.
+The hotel offers beautiful ocean views from certain rooms, plus a pool and evening entertainment.

 Boutique Hotel 5tay8 Vedado

-Impressive boutique hotel in Vedado district, Boutique Hotel 5tay8 Vedado successfully combines the old colonial look and feeling with a very comfortable, modern and minimalist interior.
-The neighborhood is safe and beautiful with many old colonial buildings, but not too far from old Havana.
+An impressive boutique hotel in Vedado district, the Boutique Hotel 5tay8 Vedado successfully combines the old colonial look and feel with a very comfortable, modern and minimalistic interior.
+The neighborhood is safe and beautiful with many old colonial buildings, but not too far from Old Havana.

 ARTeHOTEL Calle2 Havana

-ARTeHOTEL Calle2 Havana will leave you with high impressions.
-The hotel is located in a beautiful colonial building and offers really amazing designs.
-It’s also one of the top rated accommodation by the travelers in Havana.
+ARTeHOTEL Calle2 Havana will leave a lasting impression on you.
+The hotel is located in a beautiful colonial building and offers really amazing design features.
+It’s also one of the top rated accommodation options by travelers in Havana.